 A particular blind spot known as the blindspot, or physiological blind spot, or punctum caecum in medical literature, is the place in the visual field that corresponds to the lack of light-detecting photoreceptor cells on the optic disc of the retina where the optic nerve passes through it.
 Since there are no cells to detect light on the optic disc, a part of the field of vision is not perceived.
 The brain interpolates the blind spot based on surrounding detail and information from the other eye, so the blind spot is not normally perceived.

-Although all vertebrates have this blind spot, cephalopod eyes, which are only superficially similar, do not.
-In them, the optic nerve approaches the receptors from behind, so it does not create a break in the retina.
+approaches the receptors from behind, so it does not create a break in

-The first documented observation of the phenomenon was in the 1660s by Edme Mariotte in France.
+The first documented observation of the phenomenon was in the 1660s by Edme Mariotte

-At the time it was generally thought that the point at which the optic nerve entered the eye should actually be the most sensitive portion of the retina; however, Mariotte's discovery disproved this theory.
+At the time it was generally thought that the point at which the optic

-Observations using the Hubble telescope now seem to confirm that a large fraction of its mass is water.
+GJ 1214b orbits close to its host star.
+(An artist's rendering) Observations using the Hubble telescope now seem to confirm that a large fraction of its mass is water. |